hashicorp/terraform-provider-aws/website/docs/r/iam_group_policy.html.markdown

 The following arguments are supported:

 * `policy` - (Required) The policy document.
 This is a JSON formatted string.
-  The heredoc syntax or `file` function is helpful here.
+For more information about building IAM policy documents with Terraform, see the [AWS IAM Policy Document Guide](/docs/providers/aws/guides/iam-policy-documents.html)
 * `name` - (Optional) The name of the policy.
 If omitted, Terraform will assign a random, unique name.
 * `name_prefix` - (Optional) Creates a unique name beginning with the specified